azardilis/fa_metabolism/doc/notes.md

 lack one of the defining characteristics of process calculi they do have formal operational semantics but since they don't have a textual representation these are not rewrite/reduction rules but rather operations on the network/graph.
+In a way the dichotomy between state manipulation and term rewriting formal systems has continued into the concurrent world with more traditional process algebras being closer in their operation to lambda-calculus and Petri Nets being closer to Turing Machines since they're both related to automata and state manipulation.
 Another difference with more traditional process algebras is that compositionality is defined explicitly whereas in more traditional process algebras this is done implicitly through the definition of the behaviour of the individual constituent components.
 This makes them closer to familiar chemical